giopina/udpclust/README.md

       clustering=dp.cluster_UDP(dim,trj_tot)

 ##### Input variables:
-      dim :: intrinsic dimension of the input data set
+      dim :: intrinsic dimension of the input data set (if unknown can be estimated using the algorithm described in [5])

       trj_tot :: coordinates of the points in the data set that I want to cluster should be shaped (N.frames)x(N.coords), or be a list of such numpy arrays